BonnierNews/exp-asynccache/README.md

 ```

 The resolve function can take more arguments than error and key.
 It will pass these to the underlying cache's set
 method.
-So when using lru-cache-plus you can provide a max age per key:
+So when using lru-cache you can provide a max age per key:

 ```javascript
 var AsyncCache = require("exp-asynccache");